 Fundamental Analysis (FA) is a holistic approach to study a business.
-When an investor wishes to invest in a business for the long term (say 3 – 5 years) it becomes extremely essential to understand the business from various perspectives.
+When an investor wishes to invest in a business for the long term (say 3 – 5 years), it becomes essential to understand the business from various perspectives.
 It is critical for an investor to separate the daily short term noise in the stock prices and concentrate on the underlying business performance.
-Over the long term, the stock prices of a fundamentally strong company tend to appreciate, thereby creating wealth for its investors.
+Over the long term, a fundamentally strong company’s stock prices tend to appreciate, thereby creating wealth for its investors.

 We have many such examples in the Indian market.
-To name a few, one can think of companies such as Infosys Limited, TCS Limited, Page Industries, Eicher Motors, Bosch India, Nestle India, TTK Prestige etc. Each of these companies have delivered on an average over 20% compounded annual growth return (CAGR) year on year for over 10 years.
-To give you a perspective, at a 20% CAGR the investor would double his money in roughly about 3.5 years.
+To name a few, one can think of companies such as Infosys Limited, TCS Limited, Page Industries, Eicher Motors, Bosch India, Nestle India, TTK Prestige etc. Each of these companies has delivered an average over 20% compounded annual growth return (CAGR) year on year for over 10 years.
+At a 20% CAGR, the investor would double his money in roughly about 3.5 years to give you a perspective.
 Higher the CAGR faster is the wealth creation process.
 Some companies such as Bosch India Limited have delivered close to 30% CAGR.
-Therefore, you can imagine the magnitude, and the speed at which wealth is created if one would invest in fundamentally strong companies.
+Therefore, you can imagine the magnitude and the speed at which wealth is created if one would invest in fundamentally strong companies.

 Here are long term charts of Bosch India, Eicher Motors, and TCS Limited that can set you thinking about long term wealth creation.
 Do remember these are just 3 examples amongst the many that you may find in Indian markets.

-At this point you may be of the opinion that I am biased as I am selectively posting charts that look impressive.
+At this point, you may think that I am biased as I am selectively posting charts that look impressive.
 You may wonder how the long term charts of companies such as Suzlon Energy, Reliance Power, and Sterling Biotech may look?
 Well here are the long term charts of these companies:

 These are just 3 examples of the wealth destructors amongst the many you may find in the Indian Markets.

-The trick has always been to separate the investment grade companies which create wealth from the companies that destroy wealth.
-All investment grade companies have a few common attributes that sets them apart.
-Likewise all wealth destructors have a few common traits which is clearly visible to an astute investor.
+The trick has always been to separate the investment-grade companies which create wealth from the companies that destroy wealth.
+All investment-grade companies have a few common attributes that set them apart.
+Likewise, all wealth destructors have a few common traits which are clearly visible to an astute investor.

 1.2 – Can I be a fundamental analyst?

-Of course you can be.
-It is a common misconception that only chartered accountants and professionals from a commerce background can be good fundamental analysts.
+Of course, you can be.
+It is a common misconception that only chartered accountants and professionals from commerce background can be good fundamental analysts.
 This is not true at all.
-A fundamental analyst just adds 2 and 2 to ensure it sums up to 4.
-To become a fundamental analyst you will need few basic skills:
+A fundamental analyst adds 2 and 2 to ensure it sums up to 4.
+To become a fundamental analyst, you will need a few basic skills:

 - Understanding the basic financial statements

-- Understand businesses with respect to the industry in which it operates
+- Understand businesses concerning the industry in which it operates

 - Basic arithmetic operations such as addition, subtraction, division, and multiplication

-The objective of this module on Fundamental Analysis is to ensure that you gain the first two skill sets.
+This module’s objective on Fundamental Analysis is to ensure that you gain the first two skill sets.

 1.3 – I’m happy with Technical Analysis, so why bother about Fundamental Analysis?

 Let us say, a market participant has a corpus of Rs.500,000/-.
-This corpus can be split into two unequal portions, for example the split can be 60 – 40.
-The 60% of capital which is Rs.300,000/- can be invested for a long term period in fundamentally strong companies.
+This corpus can be split into two unequal portions; for example, the split can be 60 – 40.
+The 60% of capital, Rs 300,000/- can be invested for a long term is fundamentally strong.
 This 60% of the investment makes up the core of the portfolio.
-One can expect the core portfolio to grow at a rate of at least 12% to 15% CAGR year on year basis.
+One can expect the core portfolio to grow at least 12% to 15% CAGR year on year basis.

 The balance 40% of the amount, which is Rs.200,000/- can be utilized for active short term trading using Technical Analysis technique on equity, futures, and options.
-The Satellite portfolio can be expected to yield at least 10% to 12% absolute return on a yearly basis.
+The Satellite portfolio can be expected to yield at least 10% to 12% absolute return every year.

 1.4 – Tools of FA

-The tools required for fundamental analysis are extremely basic, most of which are available for free.
-Specifically you would need the following:
+The tools required for fundamental analysis are fundamental, most of which are available for free.
+Specifically, you would need the following:

-- Annual report of the company – All the information that you need for FA is available in the annual report.
+- The company’s annual report – All the information you need for FA is available in the annual report.
 You can download the annual report from the company’s website for free

-- Industry related data – You will need industry data to see how the company under consideration is performing with respect to the industry.
-Basic data is available for free, and is usually published in the industry’s association website
+- Industry-related data – You will need industry data to see how the company under consideration is performing concerning the industry.
+Basic data is available for free and is usually published in the industry’s association website

-- Access to news – Daily News helps you stay updated on latest developments happening both in the industry and the company you are interested in.
-A good business news paper or services such as Google Alert can help you stay abreast of the latest news
+- Access to the news – Daily News helps you stay updated on the latest developments in the industry and the company you are interested in.
+A good business newspaper or services such as Google Alert can help you stay abreast of the latest news

 - MS Excel – Although not free, MS Excel can be extremely helpful in fundamental calculations

-With just these four tools, one can develop fundamental analysis that can rival institutional research.
+With just these four tools, one can develop a fundamental analysis that can rival institutional research.
 You can believe me when I say that you don’t need any other tool to do good fundamental research.
-In fact even at the institutional level the objective is to keep the research simple and logical.
+In fact, even at the institutional level, the objective is to keep the research simple and logical.

 Key takeaways from this chapter